 We offer an on and off site saddle fitting service by our Society of Master Saddlers Qualified Saddle Fitter.
 We are able to fit a variety of saddles to suit any discipline be it Pony Club, showing, dressage, eventing, showjumping or general purpose.
-We offer a full repair and maintenance service including flocking and adjustments.
+We offer a full repair and maintenance service including flocking and adjustments on any saddle purchased from ourselves.
 We are also a Society of Master Saddlers Approved Retailer.

 £30 on site

 Fitting fee here at our premises (DH6 5JZ).

 £48 off site

 Up to a radius of 25 miles, a fee of £1 per mile thereafter.